Blog

 A Temporary Custody Order refers to a legal arrangement in which a non-parent or non-custodial parent is given the authority to care for a child and make decisions for them for a temporary period of time.
 There are several types of temporary custody arrangements, including emergency custody, temporary custody orders,...

 Illegal Immigrants and Child Custody When it pertains to child custody decisions, there are numerous factors that come into play, regardless of a parent’s immigration status.
-The court tends to be focused on the best interest of the child involved, rather than making custody decisions solely on a parent’s legal...
+2023 Update: Florida’s family law reform (Ch.
+2023-301, eff.
+July 1, 2023) established a 50/50 time-sharing presumption in all custody cases, regardless of a...